cpoff/cpoff.github.com/README.md

-This is the repo for [my old blog](https://cpoff.github.io) on GH Pages.
-Fast and free.
+This is the repo for [my old blog](https://cpoff.github.io) address on GH Pages.

 # Markdown Examples